-Laura was an A student in high school, and a National Merit finalist.
-Sophomore year, she changed her major and immediately began to struggle academically.
-She failed two midterms, and couldn’t keep up with the workload.
+Laura was an A student in high school and a National Merit finalist.
+During her sophomore year of college, she changed her major and immediately began to struggle academically.
+She failed two midterms and couldn’t keep up with the workload.
 She started to skip class and sleep all day, crying and “feeling stressed all the time.”
 None of her roommates was surprised when she announced over winter break that she was dropping out of college.

 Rico started college as an honors finance major.
 He spent most of freshman year partying, sleeping late, and watching Netflix.
 He lost his academic scholarship, and halfway through sophomore year, decided to leave school.
 Now twenty-one, Rico lives at home, works for his father’s company, and attends community college part-time.

 As worrisome as these stories are for parents, they are pretty typical for almost half of American college students.
 According to the U.S. Department of Education, forty-one percent of students who start a four-year college won’t finish.
 Of those students who drop out, sixty-five percent say they plan to return after taking some time off—but only thirty-eight percent actually do.
 Most decisions to drop out happen freshman year.
 According to U.S. News and World Report, as many as one in three students won’t make it back for sophomore year.

 Why Students Stay in College

 According to Beverly Low, Director of Guidance & College Counseling at Manchester Essex Regional High School in Massachusetts and former Dean of First-Year Students at Colgate University, research indicates the three most common factors in a student’s perseverance in college are:

 - A strong connection with a faculty member or other adult on campus.

 - An active peer group and support network.